muhammadidthis/muhammadidthis/README.md

 - 🧑‍🏫 Tutor at **Superprof** for O-Level Maths and **Java programming** for university students.

 ### 🔭 Current unfinished Projects
-- **UV Awareness App**: Android app to educate users on UV rays and recommend sunscreen protection.
+- **UV Awareness App**: Android app to educate users on UV rays and recommend sunscreen protection based on skin types.
-- **PDF Translator**: A tool to translate PDF text into English and replace the original text with the translated version.
+- **PDF Translator**: A tool to translate PDF of any language into English using OCR

-- **Weather App**: Working on a weather app for detailed climate data and daily forecasts.
+### 🔭 Projects I worked on:
+- **Machine Learning in Healthcare**: Predictive Analytics for Patient Readmission
+- **Stock Trading Web Application**: Stock trading platform with real time stocks
+- **Entreprenuer Hub**: A social platfrom for Entreprenuers to connect mentors and investors
 ### 🛠️ Skills
 - **Languages**:
 <p>